Year of call: 2015

 Daniel joined Chambers in October 2018 following the successful completion of his pupillage under the supervision of Matthew Farmer and Russell Pyne.
 He has been commended for his “easy manner” and “exceptional” advocacy.

-During the practising period of his pupillage, Daniel was instructed to attend civil, criminal, family and immigration hearings.
+During the practising period of his pupillage, Daniel was instructed to attend civil, criminal and family hearings.
 Prior to the commencement of pupillage, Daniel worked as a County Court advocate, appearing before District Judges on the Western and South Eastern Circuits in small claims track trials and interlocutory hearings.

-Daniel has undertaken a range of civil work, including RTAs, credit hire, MOJ Stage 3 hearings, consumer credit agreements, landlord and tenant and contractual claims.
+Daniel has undertaken a range of civil work, including fast track RTAs, credit hire, MOJ Stage 3 hearings, consumer credit agreements, landlord and tenant and contractual claims.

 - D v C (2018) – acted for the defendant in a credit hire claim where liability was admitted and successfully argued that the measure of damages should be loss of profit.
 Consequently, quantum was reduced from £8,000 to £1,000.